By Martin Kuz | Story and photographs

 John Miller is an award-winning writer, journalist, and filmmaker with two decades of experience reporting from six continents and forty-five countries, mostly for the Wall Street Journal.
 He also plays banjo and works as a baseball coach.
 He’s from Brussels and has lived in Pittsburgh since 2011.

-Jeff Swensen is a Pittsburgh-based photojournalist and a founding member of American Reportage.
+Jeff Swensen is a Pittsburgh-based photojournalist.
 His work appears regularly in The New York Times, The Washington Post, and The Wall Street Journal.